mobile-dev-inc/maestro-docs/api-reference/commands/tapon.md

 ### Long press

-To long press on a view or a point, use the same exact properties but with a `longPressOn` command
+To long press on a view or a point, use the same exact properties but with a `longPressOn` command:

 ```yaml
 - longPressOn: Text